MohanGsk/ApplicationInsights-Home/app-insights-app-map-preview.md

 * Install the preview versions of the Application Insights SDKs that reports cross-server calls to Application Insights

 ### Configuring your resource group
-In many cases, the resources you want to show  on will be contained in a single resource group.
-The app map will find server nodes by first searching the resource group and including any servers that have a corresponding AI resource.
-It will also detect server nodes by following any dependency calls made from servers in the current resource group.
+In many cases, the resources you want to show will be contained in a single resource group.
+The app map will find server nodes by looking for all Application Insights resources within the current resource group.
+It will also detect server nodes by following any dependency calls tracked by Application Insights resources in the current resource group.

 The following picture shows how the resource group resource group for the example TeamStandup app which has one Node.js server (teamstandup-web) and one .NET API server (teamstandup-api):